AbhinavA10/ML-courses/ML-with-Python/README.md

 Suppose we try to do Linear Regression to predict categorical target variable.

 Example: predicting whether customer churn exists, using their age.
-If we input 13, we can see an ouput of approximately 0.3.
+If we input 13, we can see an output of approximately 0.3.

 ![](./imgs/LinearRegression-Categorical.png)